a-r-t/SER-225-Game-Platformer/docs/BugReport/bug-report.md

 ## Map boundaries have no collisions

 The player can walk off the edge of the map and will fall to their death with no way of getting back into the level.
-I uh... kept meaning to fix this from day 1 and kept forgetting about it.

 ![player-falling-off-map.gif](../assets/images/player-falling-off-map.gif)

-It's hard to tell in the gif, but after running offscreen over the edge of the last tile in the map, there is no collision stopping the player from falling.
+It's hard to tell in the gif, but after running offscreen over the edge of the last tile in the map, there is no collision stopping the player from continuing onward into the empty void.

 A possible solution for this is to block the edge of every map with solid tiles, but this would look really ugly and is a band-aid rather than a fix.
 A better solution would be to prevent the player from actually moving off the edge, as if there is an invisible collision wall there.
-It could be as simple as preventing the player's x location from being less than 0, and preventing the player's x2 location from being greater than the map's length in pixels.
+It could be as simple as preventing the player's x and y locations from being less than 0, and preventing the player's x2 and y2 locations from being greater than the map's width and height in pixels.

 ## Pausing the game works from any screen